Aloïs Simon

-Aloïs Jacques Victor Marie Simon (1897–1964) was a Belgian historian, professor at the University Faculty of Saint-Louis in Brussels, with a particular interest in 19th-century Belgian Church history from the perspective of Church–State relations and international diplomacy.
+Aloïs Jacques Victor Marie Simon (1897–1964) was a Belgian historian and professor at the University Faculty of Saint-Louis in Brussels, with a particular interest in 19th-century Belgian Church history from the perspective of Church–State relations and international diplomacy.

 Life

 Simon was born in Antwerp on 25 November 1897.
-He was educated at the Institut Sainte-Marie, Schaerbeek, and the Diocesan Seminary in Mechelen.
+He received his education at the Institut Sainte-Marie, Schaerbeek, and the Major Seminary, Mechelen.
 He was ordained to the priesthood on 1 January 1922, and was sent to the Catholic University of Leuven for further study in history.
 He graduated from the university in 1924.
-Up until the Second World War he was involved in secondary education, as a teacher and later the head of the Institut Saint-Boniface, Ixelles.
-In 1942 he was asked to take over the teaching of undergraduate history at the Institut Saint-Louis.
+Until the Second World War, he was involved in secondary education, first as a teacher and later as the head of the Institut Saint-Boniface, Ixelles.
+In 1942, he was asked to take over the teaching of undergraduate history at the Institut Saint-Louis.
 This was an emergency appointment, but he remained in the position for the next 20 years.
-On 2 May 1960 he was elected a corresponding member of the Royal Academy of Science, Letters and Fine Arts of Belgium.
+On 2 May 1960, he was elected as a corresponding member of the Royal Academy of Science, Letters and Fine Arts of Belgium.

 He died in Brussels on 7 December 1964.
 A memorial volume was published in 1975, L'Église et l'État à l'époque contemporaine: Mélanges dédiés à la mémoire de Mgr Aloïs Simon, edited by Gaston Braive and Jacques Lory.